 How quickly should a category or brand grow to avoid standing still?
 It depends on how fast the relevant part of the population is growing.
-We updated (May 2015) our popular analysis and it now covers 2015-2025.
-India, Bangladesh, Viet Nam, Pakistan, Indonesia are the top 5 countries.
-Only the higher (non-poor) socioeconomic classes can afford branded consumer goods.
-Thus, one can easily see—using C-GIDD data—how quickly a category should grow based only on socio-demographic changes.
+We updated our popular analysis and it now covers 2018-2028.
+India, Pakistan, Indonesia, Philippines, and China are the top 5 countries.
+Only the higher (affluent) socioeconomic classes can afford branded consumer goods.
+Thus, one can easily see—using C-GIDD data—how quickly a category should grow based only on socioeconomic changes.

-Of course, many other factors help determine category or competitive success in FMCG and retail.
-But this is one useful metric that helps explain if, e.g., achieving 6% annual growth in the Philippines is easier than 2% growth in Australia (it is).
-It also points to the massive opportunities in premium categories.
+Many other factors help determine category or competitive success in consumer goods and retail.
+But this is a useful metric that helps explain if, e.g., achieving 6% annual growth in the Philippines is easier than 2% growth in Australia (it is).
+It also points to the massive opportunities in premium price tiers.

 * Consumer goods price tiers are often divided into value, mainstream, premium, and superpremium levels.